-The Centre for Covid-19 Situation Administration (CCSA) Press Briefing - 22nd July 2020
+The Centre for Covid-19 Situation Administration (CCSA) Press Briefing - 22th July 2020

-CCSA: the sixth phase of COVID-19 easing measures to be discussed week ending 24 July.
+According to the Center for COVID-19 Situation Administration (CCSA), the sixth phase of COVID-19 easing measures will be discussed and reviewed this week.
 Regarding this, there are four new groups of foreigners that are allowed to enter the Kingdom.
 After entering, all groups are required to stay in state quarantine or hospital quarantine for 14 days to ensure that they are COVID-19 free.
 Here is the list of groups permitted under this revision: